facebookincubator/velox/velox/docs/velox-in-10-min.rst

     5: Sat
     6: Sun

-You can construct and evaluate arbitrary SQL expressions using :doc:`Presto functions <functions>` and special forms like IF, AND, OR, COALESCE, TRY and more.
+You can construct and evaluate arbitrary SQL expressions using :doc:`Presto functions <functions/presto>` and special forms like IF, AND, OR, COALESCE, TRY and more.
 If a function you need is not available, feel free to add a new one by following the :doc:`How to add a scalar function? <develop/scalar-functions>` guide.